ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Related Works

 \subsection{Supervised Fine-tuning for LVLMs}

-Supervised Fine-Tuning (SFT) is a predominant paradigm for training Large Vision-Language Models (LVLMs).
-This approach involves fine-tuning pre-trained models on expert-annotated data.
-The pioneering work in this area is LLaVA \citep{liu2023visual}, which has inspired numerous subsequent models.
-Notable examples include the LLaVA-series \citep{li2024llavaov,liu2024improved}, QwenVL-series \citep{wang2024qwen2vl,bai2025qwen25vl}, MGM-series \citep{li2024mini,zhong2024lyra,wang2025mgm}, and InternVL \citep{chen2024internvl}, all of which adopt this paradigm.
-SFT has proven particularly effective for adapting LVLMs to diverse downstream applications, such as image quality assessment \citep{you2025teaching}, visual counting \citep{deitke2024molmo}, and autonomous driving \citep{xu2025drivegpt4}.
+Supervised Fine-Tuning (SFT) has emerged as the predominant paradigm for advancing Large Vision-Language Models (LVLMs), typically involving the refinement of pre-trained models using expert-annotated datasets.
+Prominent examples include the LLaVA-series \citep{liu2023visual,li2024llavaov,liu2024improved,an2025llava}, QwenVL-series \citep{wang2024qwen2vl,bai2025qwen25vl}, MGM-series \citep{li2024mini,zhong2024lyra,wang2025mgm}, Eagle \citep{chen2025eagle} and InternVL-series \citep{chen2024internvl,zhu2025internvl3}, all of which leverage the SFT methodology.
+Beyond foundational training, SFT has demonstrated remarkable efficacy in tailoring LVLMs to specialized downstream tasks, such as image quality assessment \citep{you2025teaching} and autonomous driving \citep{xu2025drivegpt4}.